 1. Improve Online Identity Management: When identity management is moved to blockchain, users will be allowed to define how they would identify themselves and with whom their identity has partaken.
 However, users will still require to register their identity on the network developed using blockchain, but once it’s done, a new registration not required for every service provider every time if service providers are also connected to the same network.
 Once is enough.

-Challenges: Blockchain is quite a new technology and very few people have expertise in it.
+Challenges: Blockchain is quite a new technology and very few people have expertise in it and providing blockchain app development and consulting.
 As they are still embracing blockchain to know its full potential, thus identification options are still limited.
 Additionally, standards for identity on blockchain are not yet set and best practices are still being developed.
 However, if identity management jumped on blockchain, users must be aware of minimizing any private information that they don’t want to divulge.

 2. Execute Smart Contracts: Blockchain cuts out any middlemen and smart contracts foster trustworthiness between parties.
 For instance, Deloitte developed a PoC for a life term insurance product to record in a blockchain smart contract.
 Smart Contract based this project aims to define a payout beforehand in the insurance policy clearly.